material-components/material-components-ios/components/Buttons/README.md

 ### Typical use: themed buttons

-Create an instance of `MDCButton` and theme it with as one of the Material Design button styles using the button theming extension.
+Create an instance of `MDCButton` and theme it with as one of the Material Design button styles using the ButtonThemer extension.
 Once themed, use the button like you would use a typical UIButton instance.

 <!--<div class="material-code-render" markdown="1">-->